 Tabriz, named as the tourism capital of Islamic countries in 2018 by OIC (organization of Islamic cooperation), is the capital of East Azerbaijan province and the largest city in the northwest of Iran.
 Once you visit this Azari city, called the city of the firsts -because of having the first fire station, the first printing office, the first municipality, etc. in Iran- and embracing magnificent rich cultural heritage and spectacular natural landscapes, its chilling vibe would flow into your veins.

-The Blue (Kabud) Mosque is another attraction dating back to the 15th century.
+The Blue (Kabud) Mosque is another things to do in Tabriz dating back to the 15th century.
 The name of the mosque derived from the elaborate blue tile works used to decorate the walls and the ceiling of the mosque.
 Azerbaijan Museum, near the Blue Mosque, exhibits the artifacts the oldest of which dates back to the Iron Age.
-The remnant of Arg-e Tabriz or Arg-e Ali Shah (Tabriz citadel) on Imam Khomeini Street going back to the 14th century is another attraction that is visited by all tourists and passers-by.
+The remnant of Arg-e Tabriz or Arg-e Ali Shah (Tabriz citadel) on Imam Khomeini Street going back to 14th century is another attraction that is visited by all tourists and the passers-by.

 There are some churches in Tabriz such as St. Mary church dating back to the 12th century, but St. Stephanos Monastery- UNESCO World Heritage Site- is the most visit-worthy.
 This 9-century Armenian monastery is located in Jolfa and just about three hours and a half ride from Tabriz.